SkyCiv Documentation

 Output

-ModelWriterWrites the Model Json to the Local Filesystem
+ModelWriterWrites the Model JSON to the Local Filesystem

 Representation of structural model in JSON (JavaScript Object Notation) format.
 The output from the Assemble component needs to be passed to the input of ModelWriter.
 ModelWriter will allow the user to launch their Grasshopper Model directly in S3D.
-Any changes to the model in grasshopper will instantly come through in S3D.
+Any changes to the model in Grasshopper will instantly come through in S3D.

 Analysis